Akvo Foundation: Products and services

-Akvo designs and builds Software as a Service software and offers services that complement them, such as training and consulting.
+Akvo designs open-source Software as a Service software and provides related training and consulting services.
 All Akvo's software is released as open-source software.
-Akvo's tools are designed to work together at each stage of the monitoring cycle and therefore have three main purposes: first, capture and collect data; second, understand this data and turn it into decisions; and third, share this data.
+The software tools are used to collect, analyze, and distribute monitoring data.
 Organ that use Akvo services include UNDP, UNICEF and a number of other NGOs and governments.

 Akvo Flow (Field Level Operation Watch) allows field surveys to be managed and carried out using mobile phones.
 It can be used to collect, manage, analyze, and display geographically-referenced monitoring and evaluation data.
 Flow was originally developed by Water for People.
-In 2012 Water for People partnered with Akvo to allow for wider use of the system and Akvo took over the development of Flow.
+In 2012, Water for People partnered with Akvo, and the foundation assumed primary development responsibilities for Flow.
 Initially Flow was used primarily in water and sanitation projects, but has more recently been used in a variety of fields, including fisheries management, school management and disaster relief.
 Since 2010, 3.990.763 data points have been captured with Flow.

 Akvo RSR (Really Simple Reporting) was launched in September 2008 and was the first product Akvo developed; it is a content management and reporting system for international development projects.
 There are now over 4000 projects on the platform, with a combined value of over €150 billion.

 Akvopedia was created in 2007 and was the first project that Akvo worked on.
 It is a Web-based, free content, water and sanitation knowledge resource.
 Akvopedia is written collaboratively by volunteers and specialists, mainly from the water and sanitation sector but anyone can edit and contribute.
 It is organised within five portals – Water, Sanitation, Finance, Sustainability and Decision & assessment tools.
 Recently some of this content has been transferred to Wikiversity in the Rainwater Harvesting portal.

-Akvo Sites is a WordPress based system for easy creation and maintenance of websites.
+Akvo Sites is a WordPress-based content management system developed by the foundation to build and maintain websites.

 Akvo Caddisfly is a water quality and soil quality testing system based on smartphones.
-Akvo Caddisfly was invented by Ternup Research Labs to detect the precedes of fluoride in drinking water.
-Ternup joined forces with Akvo in early 2014.
-The Caddisfly system has been extended to work with strip tests and phone-connected sensors as well as the original colorimetric tests.
+It was originally developed by Ternup Research Labs to detect the presence of fluoride in drinking water before Ternup partnered with Akvo in early 2014.
+The platform supports test strips, phone-connected sensors, and colorimetric tests.

 Akvo Lumen is a data visualisation platform and is Akvo's latest product.
 It is developed in the Clojure programming language.